Mortgage Strategies for 2018

 25 year mortgages are the maximum allowed by OTTAWA.
 If you can get the lenders to reduce your amortisation schedule in your loan contract to 20 or 15 years instead of 25 you can save $50-$60,000 over the life of the mortgage

-Qualifying rates were changed in October 2016, in Sept 2017 and then again in October 2017 and then again October 25th.
-Ottawa introduced new stress tests for those applying for an insured mortgage by applying an interest rate of 4.99% or the lending interest rate plus 2.0% to see if the borrower could still afford those payments.
+Qualifying rates were changed in October 2016, in Sept 2017 and then again in October 2017 and then again October 25th and again in 2018.
+Ottawa introduced new stress tests for those applying for an insured mortgage by applying an interest rate of 5.34% or the lending interest rate plus 2.0% to see if the borrower could still afford those payments.

 Does anyone think we are heading for an interest rate of 4.99% on mortgages anytime soon.
 YES as there are probably another 3 interest rate increases of .25% each coming by the end of 2018.
 If you do qualify for a mortgage under these rules you could probably save more using a variable rate mortgage over the life time of your loan.

 Its always good to consult with a mortgage professional before you decide which mortgage you decide works bets for your personal situation.
 Always take your time and check with a few different sources to source your best suppliers.
 You can always refinance one you have a mortgage if you figure out a way to save more money than it costs to pay off those nasty refinancing charges.
 You can also approach private lenders as there are increasing numbers of borrowers paying more interest for higher loan to value ratios or second mortgages.
 Increased government regulation and red tape is creating a shadow banking system for those borrowers that dont qualify for loans under the new laws.

 - Interest Only